 “This school is a family of families.
 The community is deeply caring, faithful, and intentional.
 The education is second to none, the classical approach allows the children to truly learn and not just memorize.
 The deeply Catholic approach does not just talk, it’s action.

 The faculty and staff don’t just care for your children, they love them.
 This is where you should send your kids to give them the best shot to become a saint.”

 The Regina Academies have the intentional focus of forming children intellectually and spiritually in the Catholic faith and that formation begins in our pre-schools.
 Our pre-schools offer the Catechesis of the Good Shepherd, an outgrowth of the Montessori method of early childhood education that immerses children in living and understanding the Catholic faith.

 Students in the Regina Academies have their questions answered about the compatibility of faith and reason.
 There is no confusion.
-They graduate knowing that Truth can be known, and that Truth has a name: Jesus Christ.
+They graduate prepared for the future, knowing that Truth can be known and that Truth has a name: Jesus Christ.

 As another parent said:

 “I strongly believe that the classical approach nurtures the development of a child’s intellect and imagination like no other–it is the inheritance of our tradition.”

 The Regina Academies believe that each and every child is a unique and unrepeatable gift of a loving creator.
 The goal of Catholic education should be to form the whole person in the truth so that they are free to be that unique creation.
 No student should feel like they have to conform to a social standard imposed by our current youth culture.
 They should only be challenged to conform to Christ so that they can be happy in this life and the next.